Gnkgo/lama/README.md

     # Suppose, we want to evaluate and pick best models
     # on 512x512 val dataset  with thick/thin/medium masks
-    # And your images have .jpg extention:
+    # And your images have .png extention:

     python3 bin/gen_mask_dataset.py \
     $(pwd)/configs/data_gen/random_<size>_512.yaml \ # thick, thin, medium
     my_dataset/val_source/ \
     my_dataset/val/random_<size>_512.yaml \# thick, thin, medium
-    --ext jpg
+    --ext png

     # So the mask generator will:
     # 1. resize and crop val images and save them as .png